tdep-developers/tdep-tutorials/02_thermodynamics/README.md

   <figcaption><center><em>Equation of state of bcc Zr computed without effects of temperature.</a></em></center></figcaption>
 </p>

-To include the effects of temperature, we can use the same approach, but replacing the energy by the free energy in the fitting of the equation of state.
+To include the effects of temperature, we can use the equation of state method, but replacing the energy by the free energy in the fitting.

 In the `reference` folder, you will find a subdirectory `equation_of_state` which contains subfolders `aX`, where X is a number giving the lattice parameter.
 In these subfolder, you will find some input files with data computed at 1300K with the corresponding lattice parameter.
 - For each lattice parameter, compute the free energy.
 Look carefuly at the convergence for `U0` and the harmonic free energy.
+- Put volume/energy data (in $\mathring{a}^3/at$ and eV/at) in a file `eos_data.dat` to allow for the fitting.
 - Fit an equation of state using the Vinet equations on the free energy.
-For help, you can find the script `fit_equation_of_state.py` in the `reference` folder, that fit a Vinet equation of state if provided with a file `eos_data.dat` containing volumes (in $\mathring{a}$/at) and energies/free energies (in eV/at).
+For this, you can use the script `fit_equation_of_state.py` in the `reference` folder, that can fit a Vinet equation of state from the file `eos_data.dat`.
 - Extract the lattice parameter of bcc Zr at this temperature from your fit.
-Compare it with the lattice parameter obtained from the minimization of the potential energy (a = 3.58$~\mathring{a}$).
+Compare it with the lattice parameter obtained from the minimization of the potential energy (a = 3.58$~\mathring{a}$.
+Note : for a monoatomic bcc crystal, the lattice parameter is given by $a = (2 V)^{1/3}$).

 ## Suggested reading